 As well as the manicured grounds and botanical garden, there’s a small hedge maze, outdoor gym and a kid’s play area with little timber houses linked together by platforms.
 You can also bring your own bikes and scooters to cover more ground.

 In Chaloemprakiat 43, near Rama IX Park, this man-made reservoir and scenic recreational area features windsurfing, kayaking and sailing.
-Also, there is a 4 kilometre long bike and jogging trail that circles the lake.
+Also, there is a four kilometre long bike and jogging trail that circles the lake.
 With good lighting and well marked lanes for fast and slow bikers, it is a lovely and safe place to bike with kids.
 Bring your own bicycles.
-Also, Bung Nong Bon is dog-friendly, unlike most other public parks in the city.

 Situated just north of Chatuchak Market, this 150-acre park offers a tranquil haven for leisurely strolls and bike rides around its shady three-kilometer track.
 You can rent bikes, including ones with child seats, on the premises.
 There’s also an exotic butterfly garden, a small driving range, and paddle boats and kayaks for hire on the park’s picturesque pond.
 Parents with little ones can let them run loose in the park’s two playgrounds, which feature a range of play equipment including a climbing frame, slide, swings and tubes.

 Set amid the gleaming malls and condos of Asoke, Benjakitti Park provides a lush haven in the heart of the city.
 A large lake dominates the grounds of this urban green space, and the surrounding asphalt track is great for cycling.
 There’s also a mini skate park, as well as swan boats rentals to get out on the water.
 The park also has two playgrounds featuring swings and slides, while leafy paths are ideal for little ones to run and explore in the shade.